jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 ## Switching back to classic notebook

-By default the single-user server launches JupyterLab, which is based on [Jupyter Server][].
+By default, the single-user server launches JupyterLab, which is based on [Jupyter Server][].
 This is the default server when running JupyterHub ≥ 2.0.
-You can switch to using the legacy Jupyter Notebook server by setting the `JUPYTERHUB_SINGLEUSER_APP` environment variable (in the single-user environment) to:
+To switch to using the legacy Jupyter Notebook server, you can set the `JUPYTERHUB_SINGLEUSER_APP` environment variable (in the single-user environment) to:

 ```bash